Mohamd-Abdelkreem/Entity-Relationship-Diagram-ERD-Practice/README.md

 ## Problem 04: Hospital Management System

+---

+## Problem 04: Hospital Management System

 ### Description
 A hospital wants to manage data about doctors, patients, and appointments.
 You are asked to design an ERD for the following scenario:

 - Each doctor has: DoctorID, Name, Specialty, and Phone.
 - Each patient has: PatientID, Name, Address, and Phone.
-- A doctor can have many appointments, but each appointment is with exactly one doctor.
+- A doctor **can have many appointments** (1:N), but each appointment **must belong to exactly one doctor** (total participation from Appointment, partial from Doctor).
-- A patient can have many appointments, but each appointment is for exactly one patient.
+- A patient **can have many appointments** (1:N), but each appointment **must belong to exactly one patient** (total participation from Appointment, partial from Patient).
-- An appointment has: AppointmentID, Date, and Time.
+- Each appointment has: AppointmentID, Date, and Time.

-### Cardinality and Participation
-- **Doctor–Appointment**:
-  - Cardinality: 1:N (One doctor can have many appointments).
-  - Participation: Total on Appointment (every appointment must be linked to a doctor), Partial on Doctor (a doctor may have zero appointments).

-- **Patient–Appointment**:
-  - Cardinality: 1:N (One patient can have many appointments).
-  - Participation: Total on Appointment (every appointment must be linked to a patient), Partial on Patient (a patient may have zero appointments).

 ### Requirements
 1. Identify the entities.